dport96/ITM352/morea/115.Server-side-processing/experience-server-side-form-processing.md

 ```
 Terminate the previously running server (with ctrl-C) and run `info_server_Ex2c.js`.
 Create a simple html file `hello.html` that outputs `<h1>Hello from <your name>!</h1>` and save it in the `public` directory.
 Use a browser with the following URL `http://localhost:8080/hello.html` and see what response you get.
 Try `localhost:8080/xxx` and explain what response you get.
 Make a copy of `hello.html` and rename it `hello.txt`.
 Now try `localhost:8080/hello.txt` and explain the response.
 Change `<your name>` to your full name in `hello.html`.
 Save the file and reload the page.
 Why didn't you have to stop and start the server to see the changes?
 Do you think the `app.use()` middleware must be placed at the bottom of the routing functions?

 d.
-Copy your `order_page.html` from Exercise 6 in Lab:8080/order_page.html` in your browser and submit the form.
-Look at the `console.log` output and the response you get and explain.
+Copy your `order_page.html` from the HTML Forms lab into  `public` Why do you need top put this here?
+Put `localhost:8080/order_page.html` in your browser and submit the form.
+Look at the `console.log` output and the response you get and explain what you see.
+Now change the action of the form to be `hello.html` with `GET` as the method.
+Save the file, refresh the page, then submit the form.
+Explain how this works it terms of a request to  the server, processing on the servers, and the response from the server.
+Be sure to discuss how the express.static() middelware is involved.
+What do you see in the address box in your browser?
+Did the query string come form the server or the request to the server when you submitted the form?

+e.
+In `order_page.html` change the method in the form to `POST`, save and reload the page and submit.
+Look at the console output from the server and explain why the `hello.html` page no longer appears.
+What do you see in the address box in your browser?
+Explain this.

 #### Exercise 3: Server Side Processing of Form Action